NHSDigital/nhs-notify-web-cms/docs/image.component.md

 > | state       | `optional`                               |
 > | description | Adds additional CSS classes to the image |

-If you need to style the image in a different way than the standard you can use `class` attribute todo so.
+If you need to style the image in a different way than the standard you can use `class` attribute.
 For example:

 ```Jeykll
 {% include components/image.html